Six Strategies to Make Your Summer Break Work for You

 She is clothed with strength and dignity; so she can laugh at the days to come.
 She speaks with wisdom, and faithful instruction is on her tongue…her children arise and call her blessed…

-I bet you recognize her now.
-Yep, she’s the Noble Wife of Proverbs 31.
+I bet you’ve read about this woman before.
+Yes, she’s the Noble Wife of Proverbs 31.

 She has a plan and she works it!